system-zero/system-zero/data/docs/la.md

    } else ifnot (condition) { block }

- if the prior conditional block hasn't been executed
+ if the prior conditional expression evaluated to zero

 # Loops: